mntnr/audit-templates/audit-template.md

 #### Issues
 - [ ] Add 'discussion' labels to longstanding issues.
 I think your 'pinned' label does this, though.
-- [ ] Considering adding `up-for-grabs` as well as `good first issue`.
-See http://up-for-grabs.net.
+- [ ] Considering adding `available` labels as well as `good first issue`.
+These can be used to signal that you're looking for community involvement for issues.
+They can also be configured to display on http://up-for-grabs.net.
 This will help more people interact with your code, and lead to small, iterative work done by others.
-It may take some time to set up initially - thinking of scoped issues - but the payback should be worth it.
+It may take some time to set up initially - properly scoping issues for newcomers takes some time - but the payback should be worth it.
 - [ ] I label pull requests where I am waiting on the Contributor to respond `waiting on contributor`.
 This helps alleviate pressure on you to close them.

 ## Contribute back?